mschuchard/puppet-check/README.md

 [![Build Status](https://travis-ci.org/mschuchard/puppet-check.svg?branch=master)](https://travis-ci.org/mschuchard/puppet-check)

 ## Description
-Puppet Check is a gem for comprehensive, efficient, streamlined, and easy verification and validation of your Puppet code and data.
+Puppet Check is a gem that provides a comprehensive, streamlined, and efficient analysis of the syntax, style, and validity of your entire Puppet code and data.

 ### Former Method for Code and Data Checks
 ![Old](https://raw.githubusercontent.com/mschuchard/puppet-check/master/images/puppetcheck_old.png)